Cardiac Rehabilitation: Outpatient Program

 Make stretching part of your warm-up and cooldown every time you exercise.
-The benefits from an increase in flexibility are numerous.
-And as part of your lifetime physical maintenance program, stretching will help increase the length of time that you can continue to be active.
 Enjoy the feeling of relaxation as you stretch.
 As you do each exercise in a slow and controlled manner, focus on your breathing and become more aware of your body's range of motion and positioning.

-- Frequency: at least 3 days a week
+- How often: at least 2 or 3 days a week

 - Intensity: stretching to a position of mild discomfort

-- Duration: 10 to 30 seconds for each stretch
+- How long: 10 to 30 seconds for each stretch

 - Type: control and hold without resistance, emphasis on lower back and legs